aajanki/yle-dl/README.md

 On Debian the required packages can be installed either

-* by `apt-get install rtmpdump python python-crypto php5-cli php5-curl php5-mcrypt` and running `make install-adobehds` in the yle-dl directory
+* by `apt-get install rtmpdump python python-crypto php5-cli php5-curl php5-mcrypt`

 * or by `apt-get install rtmpdump python python-crypto youtube-dl`